 Wellness of child depends upon

-• Depends upon the overall health of child.
+• Depends upon the overall health of the child.

 • Mental retardation